executablebooks/sphinx-design/docs/additional.md

 ### options

 avatar
-: A URI (relative file path or URL) to an image for use as the avatar.
+: A URI (relative file path or URL) to an image for use as the avatar (a user portrait, logo or branded graphic).

 avatar-alt
 : Alternative text for the avatar.